Skip to content

 Porto Selvaggio Beach is located within a protected area called the Regional Natural Park of Porto Selvaggio.
 A pine forest of about 270 hectares surrounds the beach, offering a picturesque path leading to the beach.
 This protected nature reserve is home to a rocky, secluded beach surrounded by lush Mediterranean vegetation.
 The crystal-clear waters make it an excellent spot for snorkelling and diving.

 After around 20 minutes, the path will lead you to the magnificent beach of Porto Selvaggio.
 The beach features pebbles and rocks on which you can bask while soaking up the fantastic view.
-The water is crystalline and suitable for swimming, but it gets very cold in some places due to the freshwater springs that end up in the sea.
+The water is crystalline and suitable for swimming, but it gets freezing in some places due to the freshwater springs in the sea.

 6. Punta Prosciutto